Changing your name when you get married

 - take your husband, wife or partner’s last name

-- hyphenate or use a combination of both your last names.
+- hyphenate or use a combination of both your last names with a space in between.

-If you want to change your last name, you don’t usually have to complete any forms or go through a process.
+If you want to change your last name, you do not usually have to complete any forms or go through a process.

 When you get married, you’ll be sent a form to update your details on the electoral roll.
 Otherwise, you can just start using your new last name.

-Different organisations have different rules for proving ID, but you can usually use your marriage certificate if you need proof to show you’ve taken your partner’s last name.
+Different organisations have different rules for proving identification (ID), but you can usually use your marriage certificate if you need proof to show you’ve taken your partner’s last name.

 You can choose to legally change your name — it’s up to you.